acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 "content scripts".
 For all the details on content scripts, see the [guide to content scripts](dev-guide/guides/content-scripts/index.html).
-* a pattern that a page's URL must match, in order for the script(s) to be attached to that page
+* a pattern that a page's URL must match, in order for the script(s) to be attached to that page.

 For example, the following add-on displays an alert whenever the user visits any page hosted at "mozilla.org":